bramvandenbussche/books/_posts/2022-04-05-Alexander-C.-Kane---Andrea-Vernon-and-the-Big-Axe-Acquisition.md

 audible: https://amzn.to/3vf39R1
 ---

 It's becoming a common occurence to listen to the latest [Andrea Vernon](../_series/andrea-vernon.md) audiobook during long trips.
-So this time ain't no difference.
+So this time ain't no different.
+The 9h audiobook was perfect for the 11h round trip to Europa-Park.

 <!--more-->